python/cpython/Doc/reference/import.rst

 must be a sequence, although it can be empty.

-If :meth:`find_loader()` returns a non-``None`` loader value, the portion is ignored and the loader is returned from the path importer, terminating the search through the path entries.
+If :meth:`find_loader()` returns a non-``None`` loader value, the portion is ignored and the loader is returned from the path based finder, terminating the search through the path entries.

 For backwards compatibility with other implementations of the import protocol, many path entry finders also support the same,